seralexeev/xrabbit.dev/README.md

 date: 18-05-2025
 ```

-I planned to start the steering servo today and try to turn it through the rpi but Amazon didn’t deliver the solder and I’ll have to wait with the soldering.
+I was planning to run the steering servo today and try to turn it with the [Raspberry Pi](https://www.raspberrypi.org/), but Amazon didn't deliver the solder so I'll have to wait to do any soldering.

 ---